mrpayne207/eastapcsp/unit1/hellolang/README.md

-# Hello, World!
+# Hello, Student!

 Welcome to your first lab.
-In this lab you will practice a single terminal command, modify your first c program, and then submit your work.
+In this lab you will practice a single terminal command, modify your first python program, and then submit your work.
 You will also get a feel for how labs work in this course.
 Let's get started!

 ## Listing Files

-At right, in the *text editor*, is the very first program we wrote in C, in a file called `hello.c`.
+At right, in the *text editor*, is the very first program we wrote in python, in a file called `hellolang.py`.

-Click the folder icon, and you'll see that `hello.c` is the only file that's present at the moment.
+Click the folder icon, and you'll see that `hellolang.py` is the only file that's present at the moment.
 Click the folder icon again to hide all that.

 Next, in the *terminal window* at right, immediately to the right of the dollar sign (`$`), otherwise known as a *prompt*, type precisely the below (in lowercase), then hit Enter: